andreamerello/pic-revenge/README.md

 use them on a recent PC/SW, so that I could also make my friend able to experiment with them.
 Also, of course, I wanted to go with only FOSS :)

-This repo contains a collection of SW tools, documentation, and schematics that makes you able to compile a PIC bare-metal application and flash it on a real device.
+This repo contains a collection of SW tools, documentation (you are reading it right now!), schematics, and various scripts, config files, and examples, that makes you able to compile a PIC bare-metal application and flash it on a real device.

 Software
 --------